rufatpro/gonka-docs/docs/FAQ.md

 ### What are the hardware requirements?
 You can find the minimum and recommended [hardware specifications](https://gonka.ai/host/hardware-specifications/) clearly outlined in the documentation.
 You should review this section to ensure your hardware meets the requirements for effective contribution.

+## What wallets can I use to store GNK coins?
+You can store GNK coin in several supported wallets within the Cosmos ecosystem:

+- Keplr
+- Leap Wallet
+- `inferenced` CLI - a command-line utility for local account management and network operations in Gonka.

+## Where can I find useful information about Gonka?

+Below are the most important resources for learning about the Gonka ecosystem:

+- [gonka.ai](https://gonka.ai/) — the main entry point for project information and ecosystem overview.
+- [Whitepaper](https://gonka.ai/whitepaper.pdf) — technical documentation describing the architecture, consensus model, Proof-of-Compute, etc.
+- [Tokenomics](https://gonka.ai/tokenomics.pdf) — project tokenomics overview, including supply, distribution, incentives, and economic design.
+- [GitHub](https://github.com/gonka-ai/gonka/) — access to the project’s source code, repositories, development activity, and open-source contributions.
+- [Discord](https://discord.com/invite/RADwCT2U6R) — the primary place for community discussions, announcements, and technical support.
+- [X (Twitter)](https://x.com/gonka_ai) — news, updates, and announcements.

 ## Tokenomics